Updated 6th March 2023

-It’s a question I’ve been asked many times by clients and friends: should we book our holiday to Penang, or to Langkawi?
+It’s a question I’ve been asked many times by clients and friends: we’re going to Malaysia, should we book time in Penang, or Langkawi?
 It’s a tricky choice: both have glorious weather, gorgeous scenery, friendly people and a surprising amount of things to do.

 Holiday with young children

 Having a place to recharge with the kids – a room that’s big enough and well-equipped, pools that are safe, and activities to keep them occupied – makes a huge difference when you’re travelling with little ones.
 Picking a nice resort gives you that soft space to land.
 You’re less likely to encounter meltdowns in an environment that caters well for the little ones, from the right meals to staff who understand and welcome children.